brimdata/zed/docs/formats/zed-data-model.md

 CSV is arguably the simplest but most frustrating format that follows the tabular-structured pattern.
-It provides a bare bones schema consisting of the names of the columns as the first line of a file followed by a list of comma-separated, textual values that must be parsed and inferred for their type.
+It provides a bare bones schema consisting of the names of the columns as the first line of a file followed by a list of comma-separated, textual values whose types must be inferred from the text.
 The lack of a universally adopted specification for CSV is an all too common source of confusion and frustration.

 The traditional relational database, on the other hand,